qqqlab/DALI-Lighting-Interface/README.md

-# DALI-arduino
+# DALI Lighting Interface
 DALI LED Lighting Interface.
 Control LED Drivers with a microcontroller.

-The code in qqqDali.cpp and qqqDali.h does not depend on Arduino, can be used in any C++ project by copying qqqDali_ATMega328.h and adding hardware specific code for a periodic interrupt and pin change interrupt.
+The code in qqqDali.cpp and qqqDali.h does not depend on Arduino, can be used in any C++ project by writing hardware specific hooks for a periodic interrupt.

-Examples for Arduino ATMEGA328 included:
+Examples included:
 - Dimmer: Dims all lamps up and down
 - Commissioning: Assign short addresses to lamps
 - Monitor: Monitor DALI bus data